 MBDA Business Center services are targeted towards assisting MBE clients to achieve higher levels of growth and competitiveness.
 Start-up and/or micro firms will be served by the MBDA Business Center program via strategic partnership referrals or electronic service delivery mechanisms (e.g., MBDA Business Portal).
-While the MBDA Business Center program serves all MBEs, target clients include eligible MBEs with one or more of the following characteristics: (1) annual revenues of over \$1,000,000; (2) participant in a high-growth industry (e.g., green technology, clean energy, health care, infrastructure and broadband technology, among others); (3) export capacity or potential; or (4) a tribally owned business.
+While the MBDA Business Center program serves all MBEs, target clients include eligible MBEs with one or both of the following characteristics: (1) annual revenues of over \$1,000,000 or (2) participant in a high-growth industry (e.g., green technology, clean energy, health care, infrastructure and broadband technology, among others).
 Promoting the success of MBEs is anticipated to have a significant impact on employment and the tax base in their communities.

 Each MBDA Business Center is part of a broader MBDA network and must be able to collaborate with both Agency staff and other funded centers.
-MBDA anticipates that each MBDA Business Center will, to the best of its abilities, provide services through virtual communications to eligible firms that are too far away to service directly.
+MBDA anticipates the MBDA Business Center would, to the best of its abilities, provide services to those firms beyond a reasonable distance through virtual communications.
 The physical locations for each MBDA Business Center are outlined in Appendix A of this FFO.